kubecost/docs/cost-allocation.md

 ![Cost allocation view](cost-allocation.png)

 ### 1. Cost metrics
-View either cumulative costs measured over the selected time window or run rate (e.g. hourly, daily, monthly) based on the resources allocated.
+View either cumulative or run rate costs measured over the selected time window based on the resources allocated.

+* Cumulative -- historical spend measured
+* Rate metrics -- hourly, daily, or monthly "run rate" cost, also used for projected cost figures

 Costs allocations are based on the following:

-1) resources allocated, i.e. max of requests and usage
+1) resources allocated, i.e. max of resource requests and usage
 2) the cost of each resource
 3) the amount of time resources were provisioned

 For more information, refer to this [FAQ](https://github.com/kubecost/cost-model#frequently-asked-questions) on how each of these inputs is determined based on your environment.